 The plan is to conduct all local testing on ICT devices for DJID certification, one of which is aimed at reducing dependence on foreign testing laboratories.

-Therefore, the government through KOMDIGI accredits local testing facilities under the Balai Pengujian Dalam Negeri (BUDN) to ensure all local testing results are scientifically valid, reproducible, and internationally recognized.
+Therefore, the government, through KOMDIGI, accredits local testing facilities under the Balai Pengujian Dalam Negeri (BUDN) to ensure all local testing results are scientifically valid, reproducible, and internationally recognized.

 Another effort by the government is to designate IDTH and other accredited facilities as official testing centers in coordination with the National Standardization Agency (BSN).
 The ministry will also ensure all processes conform to global benchmarks for quality and reliability.